 3 The Country SquireWarsawSee on map

-Serving lunch, brunch and dinner since 1961, family-owned and -operated Country Squire Restaurant, Winery and Vintage Inn attracts a discerning clientele far beyond its Duplin County location.
-Lunch is a casual affair, with soups, salads, sandwiches and creative lunch-sized entrees, while dinner is more elaborate and romantic and all entrees come with Squire cheese, a relish tray, salad, varied potato choices and more.
+Serving lunch, brunch and dinner since 1961, family-owned and -operated Country Squire Restaurant, Inn & Winery attracts a discerning clientele far beyond its Duplin County location.
+Lunch is a casual affair, with soups, salads, sandwiches and creative lunch-sized entrees, while dinner is more elaborate and romantic.
 If you’re really adventurous (and hungry), try the Squire’s Royal Choice for Two, with 20 ounces of cast iron-sizzled tenderloin, table-side Caesar salad, broccoli spears or chef’s choice of vegetable, broiled tomato with mushroom caps, choice of potato and fresh bread.

 4 Duplin Winery

 With a focus on fresh and local ingredients, native muscadine grapes and Duplin wines, The Bistro at Duplin Winery offers lunch Tuesday to Saturday, including gourmet soups and sandwiches, fresh salads (the chicken summer salad comes with a muscadine orange poppy seed dressing) and made-from-scratch desserts, like Mama Ann’s Grape Hull Pie.
 Pair your meal with a glass of refreshing and fruity muscadine wine or a specialty drink, and your lunch becomes a special meal to remember.

 5 JOLO Winery & VineyardsPilot MountainSee on map